Birding Tour Tanzania: 19-day Birding Safari

 Days 2 – 3.
 Serengeti: wildebeest, predators, and a dazzling array of spectacular birds

 We embark on a spectacular journey that few people would ever forget.
-We head out from Arusha to Serengeti National Park, having lunch (being careful not to have your food taken from your hands by opportunistic Yellow-billed Kites) on the rim of the Ngorongoro Crater on the way!
-If you’ve never been to Africa before, you’re likely to be amazed by elephants, buffalo, and the sheer number of bird species.
-After an exciting drive we’ll eventually reach the Serengeti, where we look at the wildebeest migration, not to mention the hundreds of thousands of Plains Zebras and Thomson’s gazelles.
+We head out from Arusha to Serengeti National Park, having lunch (being careful not to have your food taken from your hands by opportunistic Yellow-billed Kites) on the rim of the Ngorongoro Crater on the way.
+If you’ve never been to Africa before, you’re likely to be amazed by African Elephants, African Buffalo, and the sheer number of bird species.
+After an exciting drive we’ll eventually reach the Serengeti, where we look at the wildebeest migration, not to mention the hundreds of thousands of Plains Zebras and Thomson’s Gazelles.
 This is one of the best places on the planet to see big cats – we’ve sometimes seen Lion, Leopard, and Cheetah in a single day.
 Finding a kill should allow us to see a good number of vulture species.
 Birds of prey are everywhere, including the most colorful of the world’s eagles, Bateleur.
 Secretarybird regally roams the plains, and Common Ostrich tries to be regal but without much success.
 Smaller birds absolutely abound, and so many of them are brightly-colored – bee-eaters, barbets, lovebirds, and all the others.
 Interestingly, the Serengeti is home to quite a few extremely localized bird species.
 Karamoja Apalis, which favors the weird whistling thorn habitat we’ll visit mainly for this species, is one of these range-restricted birds; it only occurs here and in a tiny part of northern Uganda (it has a strangely disjunct distribution).
 Red-throated Tit, Fischer’s Lovebird, and Grey-crested Helmetshrike are other examples.
 The Tanzanian-endemic Rufous-tailed Weaver is also one of the Serengeti’s target birds.

 Day 4.
 The incomparable Ngorongoro Crater

 Descending into the crater floor is an unforgettable experience.
 There’s a high density of lion and large herbivores, some of them to some extent “trapped” by the natural enclosure formed by this huge, nicely intact caldera.
 About 25,000 large mammals, which also include black rhino and a pool with hippos, inhabit the crater floor.
 With luck we might also see Serval, Bat-eared Fox, and other amazing smaller mammals.
-The highlight for many people is, however, the African Golden Wolf, formerly classified as an African variant of the Eurasian golden jackal but now thought to be more closely related to the grey wolf!
+The highlight for many people is, however, the African Golden Wolf, formerly classified as an African variant of the Eurasian golden jackal but now thought to be more closely related to the grey wolf.
 As always, however, our main focus is on birds, although we stop for the other wildlife too, and we expect many additions to our growing bird list – Lesser Flamingo, Pallid Harrier, Montagu’s Harrier, Pectoral-patch Cisticola, Abdim’s Stork, White Stork, and many others are expected.

-The big African animals, spectacular birds, and stunning scenery combine to make this one of the most incredible wildlife experiences Planet Earth can offer you: the rim of this amazingly intact crater rises spectacularly 600 meters (2000 feet) above the plain at the bottom (which has a diameter of 24 km (15 miles).
+The big African animals, spectacular birds, and stunning scenery combine to make this one of the most incredible wildlife experiences planet Earth can offer you.
+The rim of this amazingly intact crater rises spectacularly 600 meters (2000 feet) above the plain at the bottom (which has a diameter of 24 km (15 miles).